 That would scare you to death.
 No real estate broker would say that to a client.
-Or at least, no successful one, because it takes a blanket approach to a personalized transaction.
+Or at least no successful one, because it takes a blanket approach to a personalized transaction.
 Instead, a good broker says something like, “Oh, I’m glad you called.
 Tell me about what you want.
 Are you just moving to town?
 Are you familiar with the city?
 Are you going to work downtown?
 Are you going to work in the suburbs?
 How long of a commute is desirable?
 Do you have children?
 What price range?
 How many bedrooms?”

 Here the broker takes your position — you want to buy a house — and immediately starts to find out your interests.
 The more they know about what you want and need, the better equipped they are to meet your expectations.
 This is why an excellent broker asks for details beyond desired location and your family size to determine what homes to show you.
 “A large family room” means different things to different people, so the more specific the description the broker gets, the likelier you are to get the home you want.

 The next time you go to negotiate, remember it this way: Your positions are your behavior.
 Your interests are what motivate your behavior.
 If you’ve had an unsuccessful negotiation, you were probably focused on positions instead of interests.
 But when you enter into a negotiation and focus on what your interests are and what their interests are, you can design a solution that does not require a lot of struggle.
 Things will go more smoothly and the chances of everyone getting their interests met go up dramatically, resulting in a successful negotiation.

 About the author: American entrepreneur, international speaker and acclaimed author, Keith Cunningham is regarded as one of the foremost authorities on business mastery.
 With more than 40 years of business and investing experience, Keith has taught critical business skills to thousands of top executives and entrepreneurs around the world.